An estimated 30% of men suffer from premature ejaculation (PE) at some point in their life, which can cause significant distress.

 Behavioural strategies: "start-stop" and "squeeze techniques" often prove effective, but do not provide a long-term solution.

-On average, 50% to 95% of men using sexual techniques manage to conquer PE eventually.
+On average, 50% to 95% of men using sexual techniques manage to overcome PE eventually.
 There is a risk of relapse if there are significant changes in your sexual life (e.g. new partner, stressful event), especially if you feel anxious.
 In general, the sooner in life you learn to master these techniques the better.

 Men who are over-sensitive, rather than being excessively anxious, might not benefit from these behavioural methods because they suffer from a different cause of premature ejaculation.
-This is true for men who have the problem for reasons other than anxiety or lack of self-control.

 For these patients, medications that reduce your sensitivity are a better solution and eventually improve control over ejaculation.
 Whilst they can be taken as long-term solutions for premature ejaculation, they don't fix the underlying causes of PE.